jdolinay/pi-battery-widget/README.md

 4.2 | 1088.9
 ```
-chargingState = -1 is "no battery"
-chargingState = 0 is "discharging"
-chargingState = 1 is "charging"
-chargingState = 2 is "AC or Externally Powered "

 **Features**
 - Displays a battery widget on the desktop panel of the general Raspberry LXDE at the right side